replicate/cog/README.md

-# Cog: Containers for machine learning models
+# Cog: Containers for machine learning

 Define your models in a standard format, store them in a central place, run them anywhere.